 Real Estate Financing

-Ms. Cunningham represents commercial and institutional lenders, and private financiers in complex structured financings of multifamily properties and affordable housing loan programs with Fannie Mae, Freddie Mac, U.S. Department of Agriculture, and commercial mortgage-backed securities (CMBS) executions.
+Candace represents commercial and institutional lenders, and private financiers in complex structured financings of multifamily properties and affordable housing loan programs with Fannie Mae, Freddie Mac, U.S. Department of Agriculture, and commercial mortgage-backed securities (CMBS) executions.
 She handles a range of loan structures, including fixed and floating rate debt, tax-exempt bonds, affordable forwards, and credit facilities.
-Ms. Cunningham has been practicing in this specialty for 20 years.
+She has been practicing in this specialty for 22 years.

-Ms. Cunningham has handled several multi-million dollar loans in connection with projects nationwide.
+Candace has handled several multi-million dollar loans in connection with projects nationwide.
 She represented a national bank, which was construction and permanent lender, for a $100 million transit-oriented affordable housing project in Florida, and a $64 million affordable housing redevelopment project in Colorado.
-In 2016, Ms. Cunningham closed an aggregate of $356.5 million in loans which financed 4,246 apartment units.
+In 2017, Candace closed an aggregate of $311.1 million in loans, which financed 3,768 apartment units.

-Ms. Cunningham has done pro bono work on behalf of non-profit and professional organizations.
-She assisted the Connecticut Rivers Alliance with lease negotiations.
-She currently represents the Connecticut Community Economic Development Fund, which she is providing with dispute mediation services.
-She has also represented the local office of the American Institute of Architects, including handling an office lease negotiation and closing.
+Candace has done pro bono work on behalf of non-profit and professional organizations.
+She assisted the Connecticut Rivers Alliance and the American Institute of Architects with lease negotiations.
+She currently represents the Connecticut Community Economic Development Fund, for which she is providing post-closing escrow dispute mediation services.
+Candace is involved in coordinating firm service teams at a local soup kitchen on a revolving basis.